 Research teams, scientists and archeologists have used a variety of methods to find lost civilizations – or, at least evidence of lost civilizations.
 The process is painstaking and often involves setback after setback, false alarm after false alarm.

 Now, the experts can put down their tools.
-A young and exciting technology is taking archeology (and all its relative disciplines) by storm; drones can be used to locate evidence of lost civilisations and experts across the world are finally taking notice.
+A young and exciting technology is taking archeology (and all its relative disciplines) by storm; drones, like an underwater drone, can be used to locate evidence of lost civilizations and experts across the world are finally taking notice.

 From the deepest, darkest Amazonian rainforest to the most desolate tundra in Norway, drones cover vast expanses and can go where previous technologies have failed.
 Here are just a few examples of the discoveries that drones have made.

 Thomas Garrison and a team from Ithaca College (New York) used drones equipped with lidar (the visible-light equivalent of radar) to discover structures that would have otherwise remained unnoticed on ground.

 The group mapped an area of 800 square miles in Guatemala and disproved the theory that a civilisation had flourished there in the first millennium AD – Garrison and co. found from lidar images that a population (two to three times bigger than previously thought) had occupied the area way, way before the first millennium AD.

 It was a huge discovery, revealing around 60,000 previously unknown structures in the area – all thanks to lidar and drone technology.
 Lidar basically works by shooting out laser beams and building a map of what the laser beams hit through deflection data.
 Clever, right?!

 Pueblo Civilization Under the New Mexico desert